-Allows your doctor to see the inside of the rectum and sigmoid colon, which is the last one-third of the colon, and detect abnormal growths, ulcers or inflammation.
+A flexible sigmoidoscopy allows your doctor to see the inside of the rectum and sigmoid colon (the last one-third of the colon), and detect abnormal growths, ulcers or inflammation.

 Why it's recommended: